-The Racial Justice Initiative planning group would like to call your attention to a new funding
+The Melvin L. Oliver Racial Justice Initiative planning group would like to call your attention to a funding opportunity – the RJI Distinguished Lectureship.

-Adrian Pantoja, Chair of the Racial Justice Initiative
+Adrian Pantoja, Chair of the Melvin L. Oliver Racial Justice Initiative

 Spring 2021 Curricular Transformation

 In spring 21, the RJI continued the work of curricular transformation by funding class speakers grounded in racial justice work.
 This provided faculty and students with an opportunity to meet and network with such speakers and to foster an inclusive classroom space by having diverse voices represented in the syllabus and classroom.
 These events were widely advertised and open to the community.
 We had 32 speakers and events in Spring 21.
 Below is a sample of some of the posters advertising these programs.

 The Melvin L. Oliver Racial Justice Initiative Course Development Award Recipients for Fall 2020